If you spend any length of time in filmmaking or photography, you’ll come across DSLRs. DSLRs offer great advantages to filmmakers and photographers:

 - Fantastic image quality.

 - And much more…

-Canon are a camera company who’ve been instrumental in the development of what a lot of us dub the “DSLR Revolution.”
+Canon is a camera company that’s been instrumental in the development of what a lot of us dub the “DSLR Revolution.”
 With the release of the Canon 5D Mark II, cinematic style filmmaking was suddenly an option for many low budget filmmakers.

-Over the years, Canon have redefined and reiterated their products to create amazing cameras that add so much to the industry.
+Over the years, Canon has redefined and reiterated its products to create amazing cameras that add so much to the industry.
 With the release of the Canon 5D Mark III, and then the 5D Mark IV, Canon innovated a lot.